Table of Contents

 The longer you wait, the more damage a dishonest or incompetent trustee can cause.
 Taking swift action protects your inheritance and can prevent further loss.

-For more on trust distributions and trustee misconduct, explore these resources from The Grossman Law Firm:
+For more on whether your trustee is appropriately distributing your inheritance, trust distributions, and trustee misconduct, explore these resources from The Grossman Law Firm:

 Under California law, trustees are required to distribute assets within a reasonable timeframe, typically within 12 to 18 months, depending on the complexity of the trust.